Italian Caprese cake is the BEST flourless chocolate cake ever created! This chocolate and almond cake is fudgy, rich, and easy to make.

 The original version calls for the addition of orange zest (preferably organic), which together with chocolate and almonds is a match made in heaven!

 Rum is also added into the batter, but alternatively, you can also use Grand Marnier or Cointreau.
-You can also skip it altogether for an alcohol-free cake.
+You can also skip it altogether.

-This is one of the easiest gluten-free chocolate cake recipes around.
+This is one of the easiest flourless chocolate and almond cake recipes around.

 If you’re looking for an easy dessert recipe for novice bakers or to make with the kids, this is the one.

-Here are the step-by-step recipe pictures, to make this Caprese chocolate cake even easier to prepare.
+Here are the step-by-step recipe pictures, to make this cake recipe even easier to prepare.

 Place the chocolate chunks and the butter into the top of a double boiler or a heatproof bowl set over a saucepan of simmering water.
 Cook, stirring occasionally until melted, 2 to 3 minutes.